PTCP/PTCP/README.md

 # PTCP
 This is a simple document for all the scripts used in PTCP, including collecting dynamic and static coverage, collecting mutants, collect test dependency, running parallel test prioritization techniques, and evaluating using APFDc/FT/AT.
-As the data is too large, you can download from : [https://drive.google.com/open?id=1Ci_p-QFtKvM3OIAn9_b9kZTwmGYlhTev](https://drive.google.com/open?id=1Ci_p-QFtKvM3OIAn9_b9kZTwmGYlhTev).

-    1. the dir 'code/' stores the script used in this experiment, including eight parallel test prioritization techniques.
+    1. the dir 'code/' stores the script used in this experiment, and the dir 'code/prioritization' stores the implementation of eight parallel test prioritization techniques.
-    2. the dir 'subjects/experiment/' stores the data used in this experiment and the results in our study, while
+    2. the dir 'subjects/' stores the data used in this experiment and the results in our study.
-    3. the dir 'subjects/source/' stores the raw data (e.g., coverage report, source code).

 * collecting dynamic coverage
     * run python 1collect_clover.py : using clover to collect dynamic coverage.